ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 |_________________________
 Importance

+- Driving Costs down
+- Setting Goals and Operating practices
+- Work with CEO to align on vision and goals
+- Reporting
+- Working with Team to execute

 For a **VP Engineering** at a SaaS company in the technology space, one could argue that their importance vs urgency matrix could look like the following

 |